RandyPatterson/AOAI_Student/Challenge-04-Prereq-LogicApp.md

 ## Success Criteria

 1. Successfully create a new Logic App in the Azure Portal.
-1. Successfully call the Logic App from a browser or HTTP client like Postman.
+1. Successfully call the Logic App from a HTTP client like Postman.

 ### **[Next](./Challenge-04.md)** [>]()